wp-plugins/ads-wp-site-count/readme.txt

 * placeholder for after and before text, %ip, %image, %[.%sname,%dname,%fname,%lname.]%
 * language updated

-= 1.0.5 - 2014-08-16 =
+= 1.0.3 - 2014-08-13 =
-* correction on function after text, missing parameter
-* new placeholder %count
+* added new counters

+= 1.0.2 - 2014-08-09 =
+* Small statistic included on dashboard widget,
+* On widget you can display random counter image on each hour/day/month.

+= 1.0.1 - 2014-08-08 =
+* div. corrections, only count from one displayed counte, settings correted

-= 1.0.6 - 2014-08-19 =
+= 1.0.0 - 2014-07-23 =
-* Counter Images update, many file correction unicode.
+* Start plug-in Wp Site Count 1.0.0
+* more new counters, translated en_EN

 == Translations ==
 * English: - default, always included